 Bangkok’s Khao San Road might be the quintessential stop for backpackers in Thailand.
 It’s where hotels, hostels, bars and clubs congregate in a few fun pedestrian-friendly streets.
 And of course, there are carts selling street food and tuk tuks galore.
-It’s also very westernised, which makes it an ideal place either for first time visitors to Bangkok, or people looking for a fun party vibe.
+But, this place does not represent Bangkok, not even close.
+It’s very westernised, which makes it an ideal place either for first time visitors to Bangkok, or people looking for a fun party vibe.

 The vibe of Khao San Road

 It has food, accommodation, and drinking, without the hassle of having to navigate the mighty urban labyrinth (and it is a labyrinth!) that is Bangkok.
 It’s a party street, without the red-light-district seediness of Soi Cowboy.

 You’ll be surrounded by travellers just like you.
 Most locals don’t come here; just those who work in the tourist trade.
 From anywhere on Khao San Road, you could turn a corner and run into a street food cart (most famously Pad Thai whipped up on the spot, and sliced fruit served with a skewer).

 Tuk-tuk drivers stalk passers-by with their eyes like vultures, asking to take you around, probing with that infuriating catch phrase of “hey you, where you go!?“

 Hotels and cheap food on Khao San Road

 There are plenty of hotels and restaurants, serving Thai food, as well as the classics that backpackers have defined (like banana pancakes or salty, greasy omelettes and toast for breakfast).

 The green, red and orange branding of 7-11 is evident on every street as well, the very embodiment of convenience.
 Ice creams and cold drinks and sewing kits and Tiger Balm; perfect one stop shopping, especially for those just returned from neighbouring countries where such items could be hard to track down.